Mark A. Chavez, Founding Partner

 Mark A. Chavez received his Juris Doctorate degree from Stanford Law School where he served as a Judicial Extern for the Honorable Mathew O. Tobriner of the California Supreme Court, was a co-founder and the first Managing Editor of the Stanford Environmental Law Journal and was a founding member of the Stanford Public Interest Law Foundation.
 He was selected through the Attorney General’s Honors Program and joined the Civil Division of the United States Department of Justice in Washington, D.C. after graduating from law school.
 Mr. Chavez entered private practice working first at Pillsbury Winthrop Shaw Pittman LLP and subsequently at Farrow, Bramson, Chavez & Baskin before founding the law firm of Chavez & Gertler LLP with Jonathan E. Gertler.

 Mr. Chavez is A-V rated by Martindale-Hubbell and is a Northern California Super Lawyer.
 He was one of the eight founders of the National Association of Consumer Advocates and is its former Co-Chair.
-He currently serves on the board of Public Citizen, and is a former board member of the National Consumer Law Center, Disability Rights Advocates, Public Justice, Stanford Public Interest Law Foundation and Consumer Attorneys of California.
+He currently serves on the board of Public Citizen, and is a former board member of the National Consumer Law Center, Disability Rights Advocates, Public Justice, Stanford Public Interest Law Foundation, Legal Services for Children and Consumer Attorneys of California.

 Mark Chavez was one of the eight founders of the National Association of Consumer Advocates and is its former co-chair.
-He currently serves as Chair on the Board of the Public Citizen Foundation and is a former board member of the National Consumer Law Center, Disability Rights Advocates, Public Justice, Stanford Public Interest Law Foundation and Consumer Attorneys of California.
+He currently serves as Chair on the Board of the Public Citizen Foundation and is a former board member of the National Consumer Law Center, Disability Rights Advocates, Public Justice, Stanford Public Interest Law Foundation, Legal Services for Children and Consumer Attorneys of California.
 He is additionally a member of the Consumer Attorneys of California, Bar Association of San Francisco and American Association for Justice.

 “Ethical Issues in Representing Multiple Plaintiffs,” California Employment Lawyers Association 11th Annual Advanced Wage and Hour Seminar, Los Angeles, California, April 17, 2015.